Jacks or Better Video Poker

 Max Bet Offers Greater Reward

-Seeing as how the odds against drawing to a royal flush are always the same (40,390 to 1), no matter what coin denomination you select, the fact that the max bet payout for this hand is so much higher than it “should” be, makes betting big the optimal play in Jacks or Better casinos at all times.
+Seeing as how the odds against drawing to a royal flush are always the same (40,390 to 1), the fact that the max bet payout for this hand is so much higher than it “should” be, makes betting big the optimal play in Jacks or Better casinos at all times.

-Below you’ll find a grid listing the most commonly used alternative pay tables in Jacks or Better casinos.
-As you can see, the # / # heading at the top of each column represents the payouts for a full house and a flush, and payout information is based on a maximum coin denomination wager.
+Below you can find the most commonly used alternative paytables in Jacks or Better online casinos.
+The # / # heading at the top of each column represents the payouts for a full house and a flush, and payout information is based on a maximum coin denomination wager.

 |Alternate Pay Table|